 Are you a beginner looking to learn a great sport for a lifetime?
 Are you an experienced player needing to take your game to the next level in a one-on-one environment or small class size?
 Tennis in Bradfordville (and Tallahassee) offers private and group lessons tailored to the individual player and his or her skill level.
 Private lessons provide the most effective format to quickly learn and improve your tennis game.
 Every individual is unique and your instruction will be tailored to match to your goals, skill level, and schedule.

-Everett Teague is a USPTA Pro 1 Certified Tennis Professional (Elite Rating) with more than twenty-nine years of teaching/coaching experience.
-Over the years, Everett has developed a training philosophy that concentrates on integrating mental focus and strategies with effective stroke technique, efficient footwork, and tactical strategy awareness and development.
+Everett Teague is a USPTA Pro 1 Certified Tennis Professional (Elite Rating) with more than thirty years of teaching/coaching experience.
+Over the years, Everett has developed a training philosophy that concentrates on integrating mental focus strategies with effective stroke technique, efficient footwork patterns, and tactical strategy awareness and development.
 Everett has a unique ability to simplify the game so that students have a fun and fulfilling experience on the court.
 Lessons are taught on his private court in a quiet setting located at 4384 Millwood Lane in beautiful Bradfordville, FL.